deep-research/victorslibrary-gridsome/content/drone-theist-coda-entitled-desire-and-pain.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This song is a reflection on the Jungian shadow, and the terrifying realms of nihilism.
+  This song is a reflection on the Jungian shadow, and the terrifying realms of nihilism.

 recordings:
   - title: DroneTheist [Coda entitled Desire and Pain]